freeCodeCamp/freeCodeCamp/guide/english/r/functions/index.md

 multiply(3, 5)  # prints 15 to the console
 ```

 Functions are blocks of code that can be reused simply by calling the function.
-This enables simple, elegent code reuse without explicitly re-writing sections of code.
-This makes code both more readable, makes for easier debugging, and limits typing errors.
+This enables simple, elegant code reuse without explicitly re-writing sections of code.
+This makes code more readable, makes debugging easier, and limits typing errors.

 Functions in R are created using the `function` keyword, along with a function name and function parameters inside parentheses.